anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 Many database are built using 2 types of memory to physically store data.

 - RAM: Random access memory or main memory.
 RAM allows us to access and modify data randomly and fast, the downside of ram is this is volatile, the data in ram will be erased when the computer restart, and the size of RAM is relatively smaller than Disk.
-- Disk: persistent storate.
+- Disk: persistent storage.
 Disk allows us to store huge amount of data, and non-volatile.
-Sequence read/write speed in Disk is faster than random access.
+Sequence read/write speed in Disk is faster than random access on Disk.

 _How is data stored logically?_ TLDR:  Table are stored in Files of Pages of Record.